lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 - **t value** measures how far the slope is from 0 in terms of standard errors.
 Since it's bigger than 2, we can say the slops is statistically significant.
 - **Pr(>|t|)** is the p-value, which tells us the probability that the slope could be zero.
 If it was 0, that would mean there's no relationship between X and Y. In this case, since our value is less than 0.05, it indicates that the relationship is statistically significant.

+This means that the Estimate for our (Intercept) value 'a' is 19.206 and our Estimate value for our 'x' (Slope) is 3.269.
+Therefore, the relationship between variables X and Y is given when we plug those values into our equation:
+$$
+y = 19.206 + 3.269x
+$$